HolgerHees/smartserver/readme.md

 ## Teck stack

-After running ansible the folowwing techstack will be deployed.
+After running ansible the following techstack will be deployed.

 ![techstack](./doc/techstack.jpg)